Correspondence Tracker & Management Tool

 The Problem

 Users struggled to interact with the existing correspondence form.
-They mentioned being unsure if they had properly attached a document and whether any additioanl ntes they hasd added had also been properly transmitted.
+They mentioned being unsure if they had properly attached a document and whether any additional notes they added had also been properly transmitted.
 Overall, they were uncertain if the message sent contained everything they needed it to.

 Rethinking how work items are processed